 Chondrial's business could be adversely impacted by the effects of the coronavirus or other epidemics.
-In December 2019, a novel strain of the Coronavirus (COVID-19) emerged in China and the virus has now spread to several other countries.
-In an effort to halt the outbreak of COVID-19, the Chinese government and the governments of other impacted countries, such as Italy and the Republic of Korea, have placed significant restrictions on travel within their respective borders, leading to extended business closures in some instances.
+In December 2019, a novel strain of the coronavirus (COVID-19) emerged in China and the virus has now spread to several other countries.
+In an effort to halt the outbreak of COVID-19. governments of countries around the world, including the United States, China and several European Union member states, have placed significant travel restrictions or advisories on travel within their respective borders and have instituted shelter-in-place policies that have led to extended business closures.
 The extent to which the coronavirus and global efforts to contain its spread will impact Chondrial's operations will depend on future developments, which are highly uncertain and cannot be predicted at this time, and include the duration, severity and scope of the outbreak and the actions taken to contain or treat the coronavirus outbreak.
-The continued spread of the coronavirus globally could materially and adversely impact Chondrial's operations, including without limitation, its manufacturing and supply chain for CTI-1601 and ongoing and planned Phase 1 clinical trials, which could face enrollment difficulties if hospitals or clinical trials sites experience closures.
+The continued spread of the coronavirus globally could materially and adversely impact Chondrial's operations, including without limitation, its manufacturing and supply chain for CTI-1601 and ongoing and planned Phase 1 clinical trials, which are facing, and could continue to face, enrollment difficulties as hospitals or clinical trials sites experience closures.
+Chondrial is currently evaluating CTI-1601 in a SAD Phase 1 clinical trial in patients with Friedreich's Ataxia.
+The first two cohorts of patients have completed the SAD clinical trial; however, due to the continued impact of COVID-19, Chondrial has delayed initiation of the next cohort in the SAD clinical trial.
+Chondrial is conducting the clinical trial at one clinical trial site in New Jersey.
+Because Friedreich's Ataxia is a rare disease, there are a limited number of patients in close proximity to the clinical trial site and clinical trial patients travel from throughout the United States to the clinical trial site to participate.
+The travel advisories and risk of infection related to COVID-19 have presented increased risks to patients traveling to Chondrial's clinical trial site for dosing.
+Due to the uncertainty surrounding COVID-19, Chondrial cannot estimate when the next cohort of patients will begin the clinical trial.
+While top line results from the SAD and MAD clinical trials were originally expected by the end of 2020, the delay in the clinical trial timeline caused by the ongoing impact of COVID-19 may result in top line results being delayed until the first half of 2021.
 In addition, employee health and availability could be impacted, which may have a material and adverse effect on Chondrial's business, financial condition and results of operations.
 A significant outbreak of coronavirus could also result in widespread global health crisis that could adversely affect global economies and financial markets resulting in an economic downturn that could have a material adverse effect on Chondrial's business and prospects.